 So there you have it.
 9 remedies I use to fight seasonal allergies for my whole family.
 As we have switched our diet to whole food, plant-based, we suffer the effects of allergies a lot less dramatically, if at all.
 However, if the pollen count is particularly high (and this spring it has been!), I go straight to these remedies to counter the attack!

 Do you have any natural allergy remedies?
 Share your comments below!

 **Please read my disclaimer.
 I am not a doctor, nor do I play one on TV.
-I am just a mom who is passionate about health and has done a lot of research!
+I am just a Holistic Health Coach and mom who is passionate about health and has done a lot of research!